Art Bites invite students to join a choir rehearsal, dance ensemble, music practice, art club or a debating team meeting.

 This course provides teachers with the skills and knowledge to create and analyse dance on film.
 Each eModule is presented by Sue Healey, a professional choreographer and filmmaker, and includes detailed interviews and video overlays.
 Healey's dance work Fine Line is on of the HSC Dance Core Appreciation works and is referenced throughout the course.

 Firebird Forensics was a unique collaborative cross-curriculum composition and performance project to create a dance work that responds to Stravinsky's The Firebird Suite.
-The students were given individual and group choreographic tasks to devise a new work through problem-solving and manipulation of the elements of dance.
-This project was in conjunction with music students also reimagining Stravinsky's orchestral score to expand and explore their own musical composition skills.
+30 music students from government school students were given the opportunity to dissect Stravinsky’s Firebird and expand and explore their own composition skills and ideas under the guidance of Paul Rissmann.
+Dance students were given individual and group choreographic tasks to devise a new work through problem-solving and manipulation of the elements of dance.
 At the conclusion of the project, the students presented their work in a public performance.

 This eClass provide insights into the Contemporary training techniques used by the Mark Morris Dance Group.
 It is the first in a three part series filmed as a partnership between The Arts Unit and the Sydney Opera House in which the Mark Morris Dance Group demonstrate Contemporary training techniques, Choreographic elements to use in the classroom and Approaches for dance students with intellectual disabilities.